 At this time, the textile and cotton industry was cutthroat.
 Canada Coloured Cottons of Montreal, a syndicate formed of the larger mill owners went about buying up the smaller mills.
 Dundas Cotton Mills was offered for sale in 1891.
 There was no interest in the mill.
 A year later, it was vacant and would remain a memory, to many, as a good place to work.

-Alan Vernon Young was born in 1886.
-He is one of four children born to James Mason Young and Georgina Ann Vernon.
-His siblings are James Vernon, Anne Kathleen, and Elsie Georgina.
+Alan Vernon Young, “Pete” was born in 1886.
+He is one of four children born to James Mason Young and Georgina Abigail Vernon.
+His siblings are James Vernon, “Bill”, Annie Kathleen Douglas “Doug” and Georgina Elsie.

 His family put stock in a good education and his father believed firmly that a military education would develop and bring out qualities young men would need.
 Alan V. attended Highfield, a boys’ preparatory school and the predecessor to what has become Hillfield Strathallan College.
-Alan also went to Royal Military College in Kingston as did his brother, James.
+Alan went to Philadelphia and learned about the textile trade before entering the family business.
+His brother, James, went to Royal Military College in Kingston.
 In 1911, James would go on to M.I.T.

-With his years at Royal Military College behind him, Alan entered the family business.
+With his years at the Philadelphia Textile School behind him, Alan entered the family business in 1906.
 In their social circles, there was talk about war in Europe, musings and grumblings more than anything else.